Tax season is here, but there is still time for homeowners to maximize their tax savings. Here are tips to help you reap home-related deductions.

 The most significant tax deduction available for many people is based on the interest paid for their home mortgage.
-The mortgage tax deduction can be for interest paid on loans for no more than two residences.
-That could be any combination of a primary residence, second home, vacation home, or potentially even a boat, or recreational vehicle, provided there is plumbing and a bathroom.
+The mortgage tax deduction is for interest paid on loans for no more than two residences.
+That can be any combination of a primary residence, second home, vacation home, or potentially even a boat, or recreational vehicle, provided there are plumbing and a bathroom.

-For those lucky enough to own more than two properties, make sure to use the deductions from the property that will yield the largest tax deduction.
-People often assume that the biggest mortgage payment will produce the most significant tax deduction, but that is not always the case.
-Generally, more of your payment is applied to the principal, and less to interest, the longer you’ve had your mortgage.
+For those lucky enough to own more than two properties, make sure to use the property deductions for the property that yields the largest tax deduction.
+People often assume that the biggest mortgage payment produces the most significant tax deduction, but that is not always the case.
+Generally, more of your payment is applied to the principal and less to interest, the longer you’ve had your mortgage.

-If you had your mortgage before December 15, 2017, it is grandfathered in under the old rules for home acquisition debt of $1 million, or less.
-The rules changed after that date and now, married couples are limited to a debt of $750,000 when accounting for their mortgage deduction.
+If you had your mortgage before December 15, 2017, it is grandfathered under the old rules for home acquisition debt of $1 million or less.
+The rules have changed since then, and now, married couples are limited to debt of $750,000 when accounting for mortgage deduction.

-This tax deduction has been used and abused, which is why it has rightfully earned its reputation as a potential audit trigger.
+The Home Office Deduction has been used and abused, which is why it has rightfully earned its reputation as a potential audit trigger.
 That doesn’t mean you should completely ignore this often valuable tax deduction for self-employed homeowners.
 If you are reasonable and use a room (or rooms) in your home exclusively for business, you should consider it.
-If you are actually using half your home to run your business, make sure you document your use, and expenses, and take the home office deduction.
+If you are actually using half your home to run your business, make sure you document your use and expenses and take the home office deduction.

-Please don’t try and claim you use half your home for a side hustle that barely brings in money.
-That is especially true if you live with your wife and 12 children.
+Don’t try to claim half your home for a side hustle that barely brings in money.
+This is especially true if you live with your wife and 12 children.
 Unless your home is huge, it will be hard for an IRS auditor to believe you actually dedicated 50% of your home exclusively to your business.

-A simpler and easier way to estimate your home office deduction was enacted in 2013.
+In 2013 a simpler and easier way to estimate home office deduction was enacted.
 It allows homeowners to deduct $5 per square foot of home office space, but the entire deduction is limited to $1,500.
 While I don’t think a $1,500 tax deduction will change your life, it will save you money and time versus the hassle of tracking every little expense.

-Over the past few years, more people have turned their homes into a cash machine by renting rooms in their homes, both short-term and long-term (Golden Girls anyone).
+In recent years, more people have turned their homes into cash machines by renting rooms in their homes, both short-term and long-term.
+(Golden Girls anyone).
 Part-time landlords often miss out on tax breaks that benefit landlords who rent their entire properties.

 First, I would like to point out that yes, the profit you make renting out a room in your home is taxable.
 Anything more than 14 days in a given year needs to be reported to the IRS, and taxes may be due.
-If you have reported income, you should also have some tax-saving deductions.
-The landlord expenses may be prorated depending on rental frequency.
-Some costs you may be able to deduct as a landlord might include patio furniture, internet, cable, house cleaning and even pool maintenance or laundry.
+If you have reported income, you may also have some tax-saving deductions.
+Landlord expenses may be prorated depending on rental frequency.
+You may be able to deduct some costs as a landlord, such as patio furniture, internet, cable, house cleaning, and even pool maintenance or laundry.

 There is a slew of tax deductions for making your home more energy-efficient.
-I won’t bore you with a ton of details, but if you’ve done the good deed for the environment make sure you get your tax savings.
-Before taking on a green project, make sure to check, double-check, and triple check the specific requirements and deadlines required to receive any potential tax breaks.
-Think of things like solar panels or drought tolerant landscaping, even rain barrels may qualify.
+I won’t bore you with a ton of details, but if you’ve done a good deed for the environment, make sure you get your tax savings.
+Before taking on a green project, make sure to check, double-check, and triple-check the specific requirements and deadlines required to receive any potential tax breaks.
+Think of things like solar panels or drought-tolerant landscaping; even rain barrels may qualify.